rahulraj6000/Effi-cycle/README.md

 # Effi-cycle
-gear sifter with help of joy-stick and servo motor
+Effi-cycle gear sifter with help of joy-stick and servo motor.